roydavid957/bascriptie/README.md

 get_data_city.py: uses the files in the directory data-master created by the Linux commands in get_uniq_users, to get the dataset without provinces and cities in the tweets.
 Usage: python get_data_city.py

 test.py: does the experiments on either the news.prov file from get_data_prov.py, or the news.city file from get_data_city.py.
 Does the experiments using the Logistic Regression classfier and the Linear SVC classifier using uni-grams, bi-grams, tri-grams and uni-+bi-grams as features.
-Usage: python test.py file
+Usage: python test.py file (file = news.city or news.prov, from get_data_city.py or get_data_prov.py)

 check.py: used for analysis of the most informative features from test.py.
 Shows the tweet with the word in it and the frequency.
 Usage: python check.py word